alephium/old-wiki/src/Smart-Contract-Guide.md

 The first output is the contract we just created.
 We see that the contract address owns `10000000000000000000000000000` tokens which is exactly the `issueTokenAmount` we previously defined.

 The second output is the UTXO output of the transaction submitted by our address `1Bw9NuSufuvi1EgWFe9uCQS3xi1gkZ81mtdPRhPbSqw5r`.
-This address doesn't own any token.
+This address doesn't own any tokens.

 ## Create and deploy a script
 Now that the contract has been successfully created, we will deploy a `TxScript` which calls the `Mytoken.buy` method to obtain tokens by paying **ALPH** to the contract.
 For this example, we will pay using address `1ELgp7U4D1QL82G9q9dAdp43k45onPDezGLjHSFGcwCj9` which is different than the one used to create the contract.